Martin-Martuccio/ICP-Merging/README.md

 ## Output

-- A single PLY file (`merged_model.ply`) is created, showing the aligned models with highlighted differences.
+- A single Splat PLY file (`merged_model.ply`) is created, showing the aligned models with highlighted differences.

+- To see the merged model this custom viewer is available: [Gaussian Splatting WebGL](https://github.com/biaperass/Gaussian-Splatting-WebGL)

 # Gaussian Splatting Support